RaphaelIT7/gmod-holylib/README.md

 A library that will contain some functions and optimizations for gmod.
 If you need any function, make an issue for it, and I'll look into it.

+# How to Install
+1. Download the `ghostinj.dll`, `holylib.vdf` and `gmsv_holylib_linux.so` from the latest release.
+2. Put the `ghostinj.dll` into the main directory where `srcds_linux` is located.
+3. Put the `holylib.vdf` into the `garrysmod/addons/` directory.
+4. Put the `gmsv_holylib_linux.so` into the `garrysmod/lua/bin/` directory.
+5. Add `-usegh` to the servers startup params.
+If you use a panel like Pterodactyl or something similar, you can use the gamemode field(in most cases) like this: `sandbox -usegh`

+If you already had a `ghostinj.dll`, you can rename it to `ghostinj2.dll` and it will be loaded by holylib's ghostinj.

 # Modules

 ## holylib